 Try to avoid positioning front doors, stoves, and sleeping positions in the direction of the Chueh Ming.
 The only recommended placement for this portent is the toilet, to flush bad energy out of the space.

 This portent is ruled by Metal, so Water or Fire cures will help reduce its malefic influence.
 It is recommended that everyone employ at least one cure in their Chueh Ming.

 The Huo Hai is the location of accidents and disaster.
 Safety and security should be checked in this sector, as it tends to signify troubles with legalities and disputes, minor injuries and broken bones, loss of money, and whatever causes worry.

 Keep the Huo Hai clear of clutter and anything that might cause accidents.
 It is best not to face this direction while engaged in activities that may lead to accidental injury.
 These can include the position you face using your cutting board or stove, a work bench where you use tools, and so on.

 This sector is suitable for kitchens and bathrooms so the energy can be flushed or burned away.
 It is also appropriate for storage spaces, closets, and guest rooms, due to their low activity.

-The Huo Hai is ruled by Earth and is thus mitigated by Metal.
+The Huo Hai is ruled by Earth and is thus mitigated by Metal or Wood.
 Metal is the element of diligence and care.
 As is so often the case, minor accidents are much less likely to occur when these two principles are applied to action.